flanksource/docs/mission-control/docs/installation/self-hosted/database.md

 CREATE DATABASE mission_control OWNER "mission-control";
 ```

 Replace the role and database names with your values.
-The `CREATEROLE` attribute lets migrations create the PostgREST roles.
+The `CREATEROLE` attribute lets migrations create the `postgrest_api` and `postgrest_anon` roles.
+On PostgreSQL 16 and later, duty grants the Mission Control login `SET TRUE, INHERIT FALSE` membership in those roles.
+This lets PostgREST assume them without automatically exposing their privileges to the login.
+No manual role grants or `createrole_self_grant` setting are required.

 Database ownership provides the privileges needed to install trusted extensions and create schema objects, so no additional grants are required with the default `public` schema configuration.

 If the database already contains Mission Control objects, ensure that the Mission Control role owns them before running migrations.